Summary: A Treatise Concerning the Principles of Human Knowledge

 The far greater Part, if not all, of those Difficulties which have [...] block'd up the way to Knowledge, are intirely owing to our selves. [...]
 We have first rais'd a Dust, and then complain, we cannot see 1.

 They concern the notion of abstraction and, by extension, abstract ideas.
-These are considered to be the objects of logic or metaphysics, whereas they are merely fictions.
+These are taken to be the objects of logic or metaphysics, whereas they are merely fictions.
 Or, to put it another way: we have no abstract ideas.

 Qualities [...] do never really exist each of them apart by it self, and separated from all others, but are mix'd [...] and blended together, several in the same Object.
 But we are told, the Mind being able to consider each Quality singly, or abstracted from those other Qualities with which it is united, does by that means frame to it self abstract Ideas.
 2.